-We can safely say that the past 12 months have been unprecedented in NHS history as the pandemic affected everyone’s lives.
-Over this twelve months our volunteers have contributed over 21,000 hours in roles that have helped our hospitals cope with the additional burden that COVID-19 has presented.
-Our valued volunteers have pulled together to make sure people felt welcomed, they have made sure patients received their belongings when family couldn’t visit due to restrictions, they have helped deliver over 20,000 bags to Wards, ensured that PPE was delivered to where it was needed and worked seven days a week to help reassured patients and families during this unprecedented time.
+Our valued volunteers have pulled together during the pandemic to make sure people have felt welcomed when they have been allowed in, they have made sure patients received their belongings when family couldn’t visit due to restrictions, they have helped deliver over 20,000 bags to Wards, ensured that PPE was delivered to where it was needed and worked seven days a week to help reassured patients and families during this unprecedented time.
 The Trust is grateful for their continued and ongoing support.

 We value the fantastic work volunteers from our local communities do across our hospitals.
 We benefit from the support of over 550 volunteers who give up their time to work closely with our staff, patients, and visitors.
 This enhances patient experience and supports positive clinical outcomes throughout our hospitals.